chiranjibismg/chiranjibismg/README.md

 - 👋 Hi, I’m  Chiranjibi
-- 🌱 I’m currently learning C++,python,html, java
+- 🌱 I am interested in Kotlin Android Developement
 - You can contanct me on chiranpradhan888@gmail.com

 <!---